 - You should be aged 17 or over on 1 October in the year you start the course

-- You should have a gap of no more than three academic years between completion of mainstream education and the start of the MB BS Medicine with Gateway Year programme
+- You must have no more than three academic years between completion of mainstream education and the start of the MB BS Medicine with Gateway Year programme

 In addition, you must either: